Zhermit09/DD2443/LAB1/REPORT.md

 - Lab Group PE
 - Ghaffari Ermia and Urvantsev Pavel

+We would like to point out that skeleton code for Task 1b and Task 1c has been mixed up.
+Skeleton for Task 5b also has the wrong class name.

 ## Task 1: Simple Synchronization

-We would like to point out that skeleton code for Task 1b and Task 1c has been mixed up.

 ### Task 1a: Race conditions